-- (a) Except as otherwise required by this policy, no trooper or police officer shall use body-worn recording equipment to intentionally record: - 1.
+- (a) Except as otherwise provided by any agreement between a law enforcement unit and the federal government, no trooper or police officer shall use body-worn recording equipment to intentionally record: - 1.
 A communication with other law enforcement agency personnel, except that which may be recorded as the officer performs his or her duties; - 2.
 An encounter with an undercover officer or informant; - 3.
-When an officer is on break or is otherwise engaged in a personal activity; - 4.
+When an officer is on break or is otherwise engaged in a personal activity: - 4.
 A person undergoing a medical or psychological evaluation, procedure or treatment; - 5.
 Any person other than a suspect or a witness to a crime if a trooper or police officer is wearing his/her issued or approved body-worn camera in a hospital or other medical facility setting; - 6.
 In a mental health facility, unless responding to a call involving a suspect or a witness to a crime who is thought to be present in the facility; - 7.
 Any private conversation to which the trooper or police officer is not a party; - 8.
-A telephonic conversation, except in accordance with the provisions of state and federal law while in the lawful performance of their official duties; - 9.
+Any telephonic conversation, unless specifically authorized by law while in the lawful performance of their official duties; - 9.
 A strip search (Refer to A&O Manual § 19.2.8); or - 10.
-In a locker room, changing room or restroom, unless confronting a violent or assaultive suspect or in an anticipated use of force instance. - (b) Deactivation of a body-worn camera under certain circumstances: - Although generally, body-worn cameras should remain activated until the conclusion of an incident (see section E(2)(c)(2) above), troopers and police officers may consider requests to deactivate the body-worn camera should he/she determine that, based upon the circumstances, the investigation could be significantly hampered if the recording were to continue.
+In a locker room, changing room or restroom, unless confronting a violent or assaultive suspect or in an anticipated use of force instance. - (b) Deactivation of a body-worn camera under certain circumstances:

+- 1. Although generally, body-worn cameras should remain activated until the conclusion of an incident (see section E(2)(c)(2) above), troopers and police officers may consider requests to deactivate the body-worn camera should he/she determine that, based upon the circumstances, the investigation could be significantly hampered if the recording were to continue.
 Whenever possible, troopers and police officers should consult with supervisors before making the decision as to whether to deactivate their body-worn camera. - 2.
-Whenever possible, a trooper or police officer who deactivates or mutes the body-worn camera during the course of an event in which this policy otherwise requires recording shall both record on the camera the reason for the interruption, termination or muting of recording prior to deactivating the body-worn camera, and document such event in his/her report, or in an instance in which no written report is completed, in the Computer Aided Dispatch (CAD) event pertaining to the incident. - (c) Troopers and police officers shall not remove the BWC from their uniform in order to use the BWC as a handheld or fixed recording device.
+Whenever possible, a trooper or police officer who deactivates or mutes the body-worn camera during the course of an event in which this policy otherwise requires recording shall both record on the camera the reason for the interruption, termination or muting of recording prior to deactivating the body-worn camera, and document such event in his/her report, or in an instance in which no written report is completed, in the Computer Aided Dispatch (CAD) event pertaining to the incident. - When circumstances cause a BWC to be deactivated/muted in accordance with the guidelines of this policy, the trooper or police officer shall re-activate/unmute the BWC as soon as practical. - (c) Troopers and police officers shall not remove the BWC from their uniform in order to use the BWC as a handheld or fixed recording device.